Parichu/my_project/README.md

 This is my own project for upgrade my coding skill and practice use git

 In Ros2 You can download and build pkg to you work_space :)

+In My Python Code You can remove /usr/bin/env python3 if you not use ROS